The Architecture

 MQTT Gateway to AI Memory

-Bridges IoT and Home Assistant events into Cortex via MQTT.
+Bridges IoT and Home Assistant events into Coquina via MQTT.
 Sensor readings, automation triggers, and system heartbeats flow through the bus into persistent memory where agents can query them.

 Nerve